 - lack of interest in your subscription offer when your product design makes it unsuitable for the model or better one-off options are available,

 - high churn rate when your customers don’t see enough value in your service over time,

 - issues with charging subscription fees when your customers’ payment data is not up-to-date (e.g. when their credit card expire),

 - complicated billing management when you offer a variety of subscription plans or charge fees on several days of the cycle.

 The last two cons I mentioned are related to subscription payments.
 You can enjoy the subscription business model benefits only if you choose a payment solution tailored to your needs and the model-specific requirements.
 Subscription-based models work only when subscription fees are collected effectively.
 For example, if half of your customers’ payment data were not valid and you couldn’t charge them, you wouldn’t enjoy the increase in overall revenue or its predictability.

 In fact, there are payment gateways specialized in subscription-based businesses.
-In this entry, Michał Jędraszak explains what features they have and why those really matter.
+Michał Jędraszak explains what features this kind of payment gateways have and why those really matte what features they have and why those really matter.
 If you look for additional information, also check out the entries by Tomasz Kobylarz on card payments optimization and subscription management software.

 Design Your Subscription Business Model Today!

 There are countless subscription business opportunities ahead so hurry up and take advantage of them before the market gets saturated.